-N. Tardiness at the Clinical Site
+O. Tardiness at the Clinical Site

 - 1. Timeliness is also important at the clinical site.
 It can be a direct indicator of what type of employee you may become.
 Students must be at the Clinical Education Setting in their assigned area prior to the start of the assigned clinical time. - 2.
 Students who report to the assigned area at the Clinical Education Setting after their assigned time (without a written excuse) will be considered tardy.
 Students must also return from lunch (and breaks, if applicable) at the designated time or else will be considered tardy. - 3.
-Each time the student is tardy, that amount will be recorded in the comment section for the "clock in" by the Clinical Coordinator. - 4.
+Each time the student is tardy, the amount of make-up time and reason will be recorded on Trajecsys in the comment section for the "clock in" by the Clinical Coordinator. - 4.
 A student must meet the clinical education course requirements to successfully pass the course.
-Time missed between 0-15 minutes will be made up in a 15 minute time block.
+Time missed between 0-15 minutes will be made up in a 15-minute time block.
 Time missed between 16-30 minutes will be made up as 30 minutes.
+Additional absent time will follow a similar model based on the time missed.

+KENT STATE UNIVERSITY SALEM CAMPUS RADIOLOGIC TECHNOLOGY 2023-2025 HANDBOOK REVIEWED 4.28.2023 conference report will be completed and placed in the student file.

-Additional absent time will follow a similar model based on the time missed. - 5.
-Students are permitted 2 occurrences of unexcused tardiness during the semester without disciplinary action; however, the time must be made up as indicated above.
-On the 2nd occurrence, a written conference report will be completed and placed in the student file. - 6.
-On the 3rd unexcused occurrence in a semester, the final clinical course grade will be lowered one letter grade and again for the 4th and 5th occasion.
-If the resultant grade is a C- or lower in a clinical course, dismissal from the program will occur.
+5. Students are permitted 2 occurrences of unexcused tardiness during the semester without disciplinary action; however, the time must be made up as indicated above.
+On the 2nd occurrence, a written dismissal from the program will occur.
 Extenuating circumstances will be considered.
-This may occur even if a written conference report was not written after the 2nd occurrence of tardiness. - 7.
-For continued tardiness throughout the program, the demerit system will be used beginning with the 4th unexcused tardy occurrence.
+This may occur even if a written conference report was not written after the 2nd occurrence of tardiness.